Ehanlion/mist_obsidian/10. Whitecliff Plateau/Events/The Vanishings in the North-West.md

 2. Historians
 3. Supply Caravans from the Trade Guild from [[Gandoras City]]

 [[Karak-Ulgurath]], the crustacean overlord, needs miners because the area they are mining in is unstable and collapses very easily.
 Miners, enslaved by the crab, are needed for their expertise which is taken from them after being dominated by the crab.
 The crab has plenty of raw labor but needs expertise to mine efficiently.
-As for the librarians, the crab is learning about the powers of the [[Shards]] that it is seeking, but this is primarily because it is forced to by [[Ignel Valis]]. [[Ignel Valis]] has commanded the crab to learn about the [[Shards]] and so it has selected librarians to try and learn from.
+As for the librarians, the crab is learning about the powers of the [[Shard]] that it is seeking, but this is primarily because it is forced to by [[Ignel Valis]]. [[Ignel Valis]] has commanded the crab to learn about the [[Shard]] and so it has selected librarians to try and learn from.
 #### People by Town:
 1. [[Saddle-Port]]:
 	1. [[Vivian Lovejoy]] (librarian)